OwenSteele/XboxControllerAsMouse/README.md

 # XboxControllerAsMouse
-use and XBOX360/XBOXONE controller as your mouse
+use an XBOX360/XBOXONE controller as your mouse

 VS2019 C# .NET framework 4.7.2